 Many people have a privacy fence around their backyard where their kids play.
 Although this creates a safe and fun area, it’s also prone to clutter because the kids leave their toys scattered around the yard.
 If it rains, the toys can get muddy and gross.
 Adding milk crates to your privacy fence is one to to help you get and stay organized while keeping the toys off the ground.

 To do this, you’ll need a slat or two on your fence that sticks out.
 If you don’t have one but you have a wooden fence, you can screw your mounting brackets right to the fence.
 Each milk crate will need two mounting brackets to hold it steady.
 Get at least three milk crates and six mounting brackets.
 Measure the width of the milk crate and use these measurements to hang the mounting brackets.
 Once they’re up, put up your milk crates and add the toys.
-You can store them here, and you can routinely swap them out to keep your kids interested.
+You can store your outdoor toys here, and you can routinely swap them out to keep your kids interested.

 Milk crates are excellent outdoor toy storage vessels because they’re sturdy and withstand a lot of wear and tear.